What it is

 Where is it

-The easiest way to get setup with CL-Markdown is by using ASDF-Install.
-If that doesn't float your boat, there is a handy gzipped tar file and a Darcs repository.
-The darcs commands to retrieve the CL-Markdown source is:
+The easiest way to get setup with CL-Markdown is by using QuickLisp or ASDF-Install (deprecated).
+If that doesn't float your boat, there is a handy gzipped tar file

 What is happening